 § 180.340 If I disclose unfavorable information required under § 180.335, will I be prevented from participating in the transaction?

-As a primary tier participant, your disclosure of unfavorable information about yourself or a principal under § 180.335 will not necessarily cause a Federal agency to deny your participation in the covered transaction.
-The agency will consider the information when it determines whether to enter into the covered transaction.
-The agency will also consider any additional information or explanation that you elect to submit with the disclosed information.
+As a primary tier participant, disclosing unfavorable information about yourself or a principal under § 180.335 will not necessarily cause a Federal agency to deny your participation in the covered transaction.
+The Federal agency will consider the information when determining whether to enter into the covered transaction.
+The Federal agency will also consider any additional information or explanation you elect to submit with the disclosed information.

 § 180.345 What happens if I fail to disclose information required under § 180.335?

-If a Federal agency later determines that you failed to disclose information under § 180.335 that you knew at the time you entered into the covered transaction, the agency may—
+If a Federal agency later determines that you failed to disclose information under § 180.335 that you knew at the time you entered into the covered transaction, the Federal agency may:

 (a) Terminate the transaction for material failure to comply with the terms and conditions of the transaction; or